 %USERPROFILE%\Documents\UiPath directory by default.

 This folder includes:

-Main.xamlfile is automatically created, which should hold your main workflow.
+Main.xamlfile which is automatically created, and should hold your main workflow.

 - all other automation .xaml files included in the project.
 Please note that these files have to be linked to the

 Main.xamlthrough the Invoke Workflow File activity, because only the Main.xaml file is executed by default when you run a job.